 Christmas is coming and along with the excitement of preparing for Santa, visitors and parties, if you have allergies extra vigilance is required over the holiday season as an increase in allergic reactions usually occurs over this period.
 This year with COVID19 restrictions we will all need to take additional considerations into account and follow local public health advice to stay safe while having a good Chrismas.

 Top tips to avoid triggers of Allergic reactions and Anaphylactic shock over the Christmas

 If you have a food allergy, plan ahead for any festive celebrations, checking recipes and ingredients for allergens.
 House visits and eating out may be limited this year with COVID19 but if you are going to someone else house, phone a few days in advance & chat about your allergies.
-Check ingredients, share recipes or bring an allergy friendly dish along.
+Check ingredients, share recipes or bring an allergy-friendly dish along.

 Festive drinks can also cause problems for allergy and anaphylaxis.
 Christmas is a time when people break out new & interesting drinks which may have been spiced or flavoured.
 If you deviate from your usual tipple over the Christmas, it’s important to consider allergens such as

 - Sulphites in wine

 - Pine nuts in craft beer

 - Almonds in some gins such as Beefeater and Bombay Sapphire

 - Milk in cream liquors

 # Christmas Trees